 The human and organizational development major at Peabody requires liberal arts courses which specifically fit that major.
 Due to the required internship, fulfilling this major is likely to require a summer session or extra semester in the B. Mus. degree, although in the B.Mus.Arts degree it may be possible to complete the internship within the 8 regular semesters.
 The major has a choice of 5 tracks: Leadership and Organizational Effectiveness, Health and Human Services, Education Policy, International Leadership and Development, and Community Leadership and Development.

-http://peabody.vanderbilt.edu/departments/hod/undergraduate-program/index.php Contact Vicki Scalf, phone 2-6881 or e-mail vicki.scalf@vanderbilt.edu.
+The guide for 2nd majors in HOD is available from Prof. Amy Jarman, amy.jarman@vanderbilt.edu Contact Vicki Scalf, phone 615-322-8495 or e-mail vicki.scalf@vanderbilt.edu.

 ☐ UNDERGRADUATE BUSINESS MINOR

 vanderbilt.edu/undergraduatebusinessminor